 With so much to do and see in the immediate vicinity this character cottage offers really comfortable accommodation in a wonderful seaside location.

-Three bedrooms: 2 x double, 1 x bunk.
+Over 3 floors.
+Three bedrooms: second floor; 1 x king-size double, first floor; 1 x double, 1 x bunk.
 Shower room with shower, basin and WC.
 Open-plan living area with kitchen, dining and sitting areas with two log burners.
 Utility room.

 About the location